dtwilbur/flight-data-dashboard/README.md

 ### Extending the project

 - **Data ingestion** – Replace `sample_satellite_data.csv` with real telemetry logs.
 Extend `ingest.py` to parse additional fields, handle different file formats (e.g. binary packets) or ingest from an API.
-- **Authentication & caching** – Add JWT authentication and caching with Redis following the architecture described in the React + Flask recipe manager article【363099850981002†L147-L176】.
+- **Authentication & caching** – Add JWT authentication and caching with Redis following the architecture described in the React + Flask recipe manager article.
 Use `fastapi-users` or `fastapi-auth` for user management.
 - **Persistent storage** – Swap SQLite for PostgreSQL using SQLAlchemy and Dockerised Postgres.
 Add Alembic migrations to manage schema changes.
 - **Real‑time updates** – For near real‑time tracking, serve a WebSocket endpoint via FastAPI (Uvicorn).
 Use `socket.io` or `stomp.js` in React to subscribe to updates.
-Alternatively, publish telemetry to an MQTT broker as shown in the flight dashboard example【284508587884411†L36-L86】 and subscribe from the frontend.
+Alternatively, publish telemetry to an MQTT broker as shown in the flight dashboard example and subscribe from the frontend.
-- **Deploy to cloud** – Containerise the services and deploy to a Kubernetes cluster, or serverless functions, following the production architecture patterns described in the React‑Flask architecture article【363099850981002†L147-L176】.
+- **Deploy to cloud** – Containerise the services and deploy to a Kubernetes cluster, or serverless functions, following the production architecture patterns described in the React‑Flask architecture article.

 ### License